Liberdus/otc-web-client/README.md

 npm install
 ```

-2. Configure your network settings in `config.js`
+2. Ensure your `.env` file is properly configured

 3. Start the node server:
 ```bash
 http-server
 ```

-4. Connect your wallet and ensure you're on the correct network
+4. Connect your wallet - the application will automatically:
+   - Request connection to MetaMask
+   - Switch to Amoy testnet if needed
+   - Initialize the contract interface

 ## Features
 - Create OTC swap orders